 Hearing Loss Treatment

 About 80 percent of hearing loss cannot be reversed, but scientists are working hard on regenerating hair follicles to improve that number.
 Gerbils hear in a way similar to that of humans, so they are the main test subjects.
 Any breakthroughs with this group could be a breakthrough for humans with hearing loss.
 Researchers in the U.K. were able to inject stem cells from the animals into immature nerve cells and restore hearing by up to 46 percent over the course of 10 weeks.
 This type of follicle replacement helps with auditory neuropathy, which accounts for 15 percent of hearing loss.
 For most other types of hearing loss, there is not yet a treatment.
 Animals have to adapt to their environment with worse hearing.
 Loss of hearing does not affect them as strongly as it does human, and their other senses will overcompensate to make life easier.

 Hearing Aids for Dogs

 Like with humans whose poor hearing cannot be cured, hearing aids can be an option for dogs.
-A doctor at the University of Alabama took a basic human hearing aid and mounted it on a dog collar.
+A doctor at Auburn University in Alabama took a basic human hearing aid and mounted it on a dog collar.
 He then took a plastic tube to connect the aid to a foam plug within the dog’s ear canal.
 Clearly, not all dogs would be tolerant of this, though smaller dogs had more patience with the foreign object in their ear.
 Because of the risk of rejection, hearing aids for dogs are not all that common and are fairly expensive.
 Doctors are working on cochlear prostheses or implants for dogs, however, they too are extremely expensive and there is still risk that it will not be effective.
 Deaf dogs do not understand they are deaf and may still respond to sign languages, so the step of hearing aids for dogs may be extreme and ill advised.
 Watch out for your pet and provide them the love and attention they deserve!